karateboss/mcp-pdf-reader/README.md

 This software package implements the ability to read a pdf file into a MCP enabled framework and is developed by [Safe Swiss Cloud](https://safeswisscloud.com).

-## License

-This software is licensed under the Attribution-ShareAlike 4.0 International license from Creative Commons Corporation ("Creative Commons").

-This means you are free to:
-- Share: Copy and redistribute the material in any medium or format
-- Adapt: Remix, transform, and build upon the material for any purpose, even commercially

-Under the following terms:
-- Attribution: You must give appropriate credit to Safe Swiss Cloud, provide a link to the license, and indicate if changes were made
-- ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original

-For the full license text, visit: [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)

 ## Contributing